Hot pot: Southern styles

-One of the most famous Southern variations is the Chongqing hot pot (Chinese: 重庆火锅), which uses mala seasoning flavored with chilli peppers and Sichuan pepper for a spicy and numbing flavor.
+One of the most famous Southern variations is the Chongqing hot pot (Chinese:重慶火鍋), which uses mala seasoning flavored with chili and Sichuan pepper for a spicy and numbing flavor.
 Chongqing hotpots often feature a wide variety of different meats and ingredients, and offer many sauces and condiments to flavor the meat.
 The typical dipping sauce contains sesame oil and is mixed with crushed fresh garlic and chopped spring onions.
-Due to the high humidity in the region, local people eat spicy food to remove the moisture from their bodies.

-Sichuan also has a number of "dry" hot pots such as mala xiangguo (Chinese: 麻辣香锅), which are similar to mala hot pot in ingredients and seasoning, but stir-fry them instead of cooking in broth.
+Sichuan also has a number of "dry" hot pots such as mala xiangguo (Chinese: 麻辣香鍋), which are similar to mala hot pot in ingredients and seasoning, but stir-fried instead of being cooked in broth.

-In neighbouring Yunnan, although spicy broths are equally popular, there is another predominant type of hot pot that is made with various wild or farmed mushrooms.
-It is called the Wild Mushroom hot pot (野生菌火鍋).
+In Yunnan, there is another predominant type of hot pot made with various mushrooms, wild or farmed.
+It is called the wild mushroom hot pot (野生菌火鍋).
 Due to the vast forests and abundant natural resources in Yunnan, people can find a wide variety of edible mushrooms.
-The easily accessible and fresh mushroom resources lead to the high popularity of the Wild Mushroom hot pot.
+The easily accessible and fresh mushroom resources lead to the high popularity of the wild mushroom hot pot.
 The big difference between the mushroom hot pot and the spicy hot pot is that the former omits strong spice and chili, and the latter preserves the original flavor of the mushrooms.
 The mushroom hot pot is also seasonal, depending on the availability of local mushrooms.

 A Cantonese variation includes mixing a raw egg with the condiments to reduce the amount of "heat" absorbed by the food, thereby reducing the likelihood of a sore throat after the steamboat meal, according to Chinese herbalist theories.

-In Hainan cuisine hot pot is generally served in small woks with a prepared broth containing pieces of meat.
+In Hainan cuisine, hot pot is generally served in small woks with a prepared broth containing pieces of meat.
 At the time of serving, the meat is not fully cooked, and approximately fifteen minutes are required before it is ready to eat.
-Items supplied to be cooked in this type of hot pot include mushrooms, thinly-shaved beef or goat meat, lettuce, and other green vegetables.
+Items supplied to be cooked in this type of hot pot include mushrooms, thinly shaved beef or goat meat, lettuce, and other green vegetables.
 This dish varies somewhat in different parts of the province.
 Coconut milk and juice is commonly added into the hot pot.

 In Jiangsu and Zhejiang cuisine, chrysanthemum flowers are cooked in the broth to give it a floral essence.